 Understanding your learning audience will help you determine how best to engage them.
 To help, DesignJot guides you through questions like: What motivates these learners to apply new knowledge and skills on the job?
 How are their professional goals related to this initiative?

-As you establish what motivates your audience, you’ll be better prepared to apply the correct instructional strategies to capture their attention throughout the training.
+As you establish what motivates your audience, you’ll be better prepared to apply the correct instructional strategies to capture their attention throughout the training program.

 By identifying and prioritizing your needs, you’ll determine which can best be met by programs like self-paced trainings and which may require a blended approach, using things like coaching, policy/role changes, or tools and job aids.
 DesignJot will help you identify and prioritize needs to evaluate which ones must to be addressed.